 WHEREAS, during the EIR process, eighteen environmental resources areas were evaluated, and three resource areas were found to have significant unavoidable impacts.
 All the significant unavoidable impacts had specific economic, legal, social, technological, or other considerations that made mitigation measures infeasible.
 These findings are described in Exhibit A.

-NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF SAN MATEO, CALIFORNIA, HEREBY CERTIFIES THE FINAL EIR, ADOPTS THE CEQA FINDINGS, AND ADOPTS A STATEMENT OF OVERRIDING CONSIDERATIONS FOR THE PROPOSED PROJECT BASED ON THE FOLLOWING FINDINGS:
+NOW, THEREFORE, THE CITY COUNCIL OF THE CITY OF SAN MATEO, CALIFORNIA, HEREBY FINDS AND RESOLVES that: